Bafy78/dithering-in-octahedral/project_plan.md

 ### 4. Metrics
 Once the images are exported, we will use Python scripts and CLI tools to generate the error metrics:
 * **FLIP (NVIDIA):** We will run the official FLIP tool to generate Perceptual Error Maps.
 We will specifically look for "fireflies" (high-contrast error dots) which indicate failed dithering at the poles.
-* **SSIM (Structural Similarity):** Computed via Python (Scikit-Image) to measure global structural consistency against the Ground Truth.
+* **SSIM (Structural Similarity):** Computed via Python (Scikit-Image) on both Raw and Accumulated frames to measure global structural consistency against the Ground Truth.
 * **Angular Error Heatmap:** We will compute the angle $\theta$ between the ground truth vector $N_{gt}$ and the reconstructed vector $N_{rec}$:
     $$\theta = \arccos(N_{gt} \cdot N_{rec})$$
     This allows us to visualize if the **Weighted** dithering successfully reduces the anisotropic stretching errors along the diagonals compared to **Uniform** dithering.
 * **Specular Luminance Delta:** While Angular Error measures the vector difference, it does not account for visual impact.
 We will compute the per-pixel luminance difference specifically within the specular lobe region: $ΔL=∣L_{GroundTruth}​ − L_{target}​∣$.
 This differentiates between a normal vector error in a shadow (invisible) vs. a highlight (highly visible).
 * **Shader Complexity (Instruction Count)**: We will compile both the Analytical and Heuristic shaders to SPIR-V/ISA to compare the instruction count and register pressure.
 This quantifies the "cost" of the precision gained by the Analytical method.

 ## Hypothesis
 1.  **The Weighting Correction:** We hypothesize that **Target B (12-bit) + Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **Target B + Jacobian-Weighted Dithering** will smooth these artifacts, achieving parity with the 16-bit Baseline.
-2.  **The Efficiency Victory:** The 12-bit Weighted Octahedral method will achieve an SSIM score >0.98.
+2.  **The Efficiency Victory:** We anticipate that while Raw 12-bit frames may show high variance, the Accumulated 12-bit Weighted Octahedral method will achieve an SSIM score >0.98.
 This confirms that analytical Jacobian attenuation allows us to recover the perceptual precision lost by discarding 4 bits.
 We also hypothesize that the Heuristic Approximation will achieve an SSIM score within 0.5% of the Analytical Jacobian while requiring significantly fewer GPU cycles.
 This would prove that for real-time rendering, exact derivative calculation is unnecessary, and simple Z-based damping is sufficient to hide quantization artifacts.
 3.  **The IGN Trade-off:** While Blue Noise will yield the highest static SSIM, IGN will perform within an acceptable margin for real-time applications.
 We predict the visual difference between IGN and Blue Noise will be negligible once Jacobian Weighting is applied, as the weighting suppresses the worst-case noise pixels.

 ## Expected Deliverables
 1.  **Efficiency Curve:** A graph plotting Bit-Depth (X-axis) vs. SSIM Score (Y-axis).